For a relatively small provider, PrivadoVPN offers fast, reliable zero-log VPN service. It also works well for unblocking popular streaming services.

-PrivadoVPN, as of the time of this publication, has 200+ servers located in 45 countries and 58 cities around the world.
-They also purchase IP addresses directly from ISPs which some other services don't.
+PrivadoVPN, as of the time of this publication, has 200+ servers located in 48 countries and 65 cities around the world.

-Considering that most VPN users will never make use of that many servers, it is far more important that they be available for those who want them and that they have enough IP addresses to serve all of their customers.
+Considering that most VPN users will only get their VPN connected to a handful of server locations at most, it is far more important that they be available for those who want them and that they have enough IP addresses to serve all of their customers.

 Does PrivadoVPN use Virtual Servers?